 “First, we planted pecan trees.
 But then we got to looking at it and with the urging of my kin across the road (Kendall’s cousin and golf partner), we said, ‘Let’s just build a couple of greens here.’
 We were having to mow it anyway.’

-The Halifax gears were in motion.
+The Halifax wheels were in motion.
 Kendall and his crew already knew how to work the land, having farmed the area for generations.
 They consulted Mississippi State University’s turf management team on course maintenance, and assembled green mowers and other machines used, borrowed and converted.
-The routing of the course was more foreign.
-Kendall and close family members insist there wasn’t much of a plan with the layout, just “slapped down some tee boxes.”
+The routing of the course proved more foreign.
+Kendall and close family members insist there wasn’t much of a plan with the layout, just some “slapped down tee boxes.”
 They built two greens initially on each side of the property and immediately ran into a problem.

 “We knew we needed a third green, because (the course) just wasn’t long enough.
 You couldn’t hit a long ball.
 So we looked over across the road where my cousin lived, and that looked like a perfect hole without any work.
 We were mowing it anyway.
 We had some pretty good grass in the yard.
 So we just made a green over there and would play going over the road.”

 The original Halifax Holes opened in 1970.
 But the twin engines of industry and progress would again alter the landscape.
 Car traffic grew on the road running through the course.
-So did the distance of the modern golf ball — although Kendall says he still claims the longest shot ever hit at Halifax, a ball that landed in a passing dump truck and likely never hit ground until the Mississippi Delta.
+So did the distance of the modern golf ball — making the road in the middle of the course untenable.

-“Golf got better and the traffic got worse,” Kendall sums up.
+“Golf got better and the traffic got worse,” Kendall wryly sums up.